|Extent of IFRS application||Status||Additional Information|

 Which IFRS Standards are required or permitted for domestic companies?

-Turkish Accounting Standards (TAS), which are defined by law as accounting standards published in full compliance with IFRS Standards.
+Turkish Financial Reporting Standards (TFRS), which are in full compliance with IFRS Standards.

 Does the auditor's report and/or the basis of preparation footnote allow for ‘dual reporting’ (conformity with both IFRS Standards and the jurisdiction’s GAAP)?